Safety Guidelines | Mt. SAC Coronavirus Information

 In addition, employees who work on campus should do the following:

-- Review the Return to Work Guide, edited on August 26 with updated flow charts
+- Review the Return to Work Guide, edited in December.

 - Complete online coronavirus safety training through POD Connect.
 This training was assigned to employees by their managers and can also be found in POD Connect by searching for “coronavirus.”
 Topics include: Coronavirus Awareness, Coronavirus: Reopening Your Organization, Coronavirus: Cleaning and Disinfecting Your Workplace, Coronavirus: CDC Guidelines for Making & Using Cloth Face Coverings